Showing posts with label friendship. Show all posts

 The story...

-Relationships in college were easy for me to develop.
-We lived and ate in the same place, shared similar schedules and academic challenges, were about the same age, were invited to similar social events, drank beer together, and most of our lives had yet to be written.
+Relationships in college seemed easier for me.
+We lived and ate in the same place, shared similar schedules and academic challenges, were about the same age, attended similar social events, drank beer together, and most of our lives had yet to be written.
 I thought I was free to play and be whoever I wanted to be.

 Marston Hall - The library was my favorite study place.

 During my Junior year, I attended the going-away parties for friends who were graduating or just leaving Ames, IA.
-The party for guys seemed to be more optimistic than for the girls - parties for girls seemed to be more like a wake or a funeral.
-Maybe the girls were more in tune with their feelings or had closer relationships than the guys did.
+Parties for guys seemed to be more optimistic than for girls - girl parties seemed more like a wake or funeral.
+Maybe the girls were more in tune with their feelings or had closer relationships than guys did.
 Anyway, I always planned an event that I could escape to rather than lingering at the "wakes."

 Then it happened to me.
 I had my own apartment in Knoxville, TN.
 I had friends yet I felt isolation and loneliness.
-Then a new friend invited me to a parachurch and I became connected.
+Soon, a new friend invited me to connect with a parachurch.
 I've been part of a church community ever since.
-The purpose of the college community was to grow me, grow my understanding and transform me into a productive member of society who somebody wanted to hire.
+The purpose of the college community was to grow me, grow my understanding and transform me into a productive member of society - be somebody organizations needed.
 The church community had aims of making me a better person rightly related to God and others too.

 The only church in town would primarily preach and teach the gospel about how a man can be reconciled with God and have an ongoing relationship with Him.
 They'd work out Truth into the reality of their life walk and community too.
 The community life and person-to-person relationships would be good yet of secondary importance.